-Discover Antelope Island State Park, UT
+Discover the best RV rental in Antelope Island State Park, UT!

 An island in Utah?
 There are actually several islands in the Great Salt Lake, and Antelope Island is the largest.
 This 15 by 5-mile island is on the northwest side of Salt Lake City and can be accessed by a 7-mile causeway on the north side of the island.
 Visitors come to Antelope Island year-round for hiking, horseback riding, bicycling, boating, RV camping, and wildlife watching.
 The island's biggest star is the American Bison.
 A dozen animals were brought here in 1893, and today the population stands close to 600.
 Other park inhabitants include pronghorn antelope, bighorn sheep, bobcat, and birds such as hawks and falcons.
 Over 40 freshwater springs on the island keep the wildlife nourished.

 There are signs of Native American camps on Antelope Island centuries before Mormon ranchers settled it.
 The original ranch house is one of the main attractions of the park today, and some say it's haunted.
 In addition to ranching, the island also hosted mining and oil drilling operations during the turn of the 20th century.
 The state took complete ownership in 1981, and it's now one of the most popular playgrounds on the Great Salt Lake.